-A dental bridge is a false tooth or teeth, held in place by crowns on either side of the gap.
+A dental bridge is a false tooth, or teeth, held in place by crowns on either side of the gap (known as abutments).
 These false teeth are called pontics.
 These are usually made of porcelain, gold, or alloys.
 Dental bridges can be supported by either natural teeth or implants.

 Low-cost dental bridges are available in Mexico, Thailand, El Salvador, and Costa Rica, where one can save 60-70% of the prices charged in the U.S., Canada, and Australia.